 If a payment is returned unpaid for any reason, the check will automatically be re-deposited with a $25 returned check fee.
 If payment is returned a second time, the face value of the check will be placed back on the student's account with another $25 returned check fee and considered NSF (Non-Sufficient Funds).
-Any eCheck payment returned for non-sufficient funds will also incur an additional $25 returned check fee on the student's account.
+Any eCheck payment returned for non-sufficient funds will also incur an additional $25 returned check fee on the student's account (eChecks will not be redeposited).
+A restriction will be placed on your eCheck access.
+An email will be sent to the student and any Authorized User on the account.
 A financial “hold” will be placed on the account and late fees will accrue until payment, in full, is received.
 Classes are in danger of being dropped because of invalid or returned payments especially if an invalid payment was made in order to allow for registration.
 Suspension of future eligibility to register for classes at Saint Mary's College may occur.

-Please note: Personal check privileges will be permanently revoked after two payments are considered NSF.
-Only payments in certified funds will be accepted after two NSF checks (this includes eChecks).
+Please note: Personal check privileges may be permanently revoked after three payments are considered NSF.
+Only payments in certified funds will be accepted after three NSF checks (this includes eChecks).

 Past Due Balances

-Accounts assigned to third party collection agencies are required to pay any balance at the agency in addition to full payment upfront for any new registration at SMC for every semester of enrollment.
-Transcripts will NOT be issued to current or former students with past due balances, including past-due balances on Federal Direct Student Loans or Federal Perkins Loans.
+Accounts assigned to third party collection agencies are required to pay any balance at the agency in addition to full payment upfront for any new registration at SMC for every term of enrollment.
+Transcripts will NOT be issued to current or former students with past-due balances on Federal Direct Student Loans or Federal Perkins Loans.
 Saint Mary's College will assign delinquent accounts to collection agencies.
+Credit reporting will ensue.
 Please see above information under "Collection Agency Fees".

 Saint Mary's College further reserves the right to recover all costs involved with collection due to nonpayment of the outstanding balance.
-Students must agree to reimburse SMC the fees of any collection agency, which may be based on a percentage at a maximum of 33% of the debt, including reasonable attorney's fees.
 Interest will also accrue at 10% per annum based on California Statute.

-***Delinquent accounts may be reported to one or more of the national credit bureaus***
+***Delinquent accounts will be reported to one or more of the national credit bureaus***

 Loan Refunds and Overpayments